raveelt/electronics-lab/README.md

 - Motor Regulator
 - Microcontroller (MSP430)

-Exact details regarding the apparatus and individual component functions is described in the final report which can be found in the projects folder.
+Exact details regarding the apparatus and individual component functions are described in the report found in the final-project folder.

 ## Summary of Control:

 ![image](https://github.com/raveelt/electronics-lab/assets/64331687/83fe5340-24d1-45f9-be12-b4c80dd8a426)

 ## Results